 Founder and PresidentPaul Rieckhoff is one of the most important and dynamic leaders and social entrepreneurs in America.
-The Founder of Iraq and Afghanistan Veterans of America (IAVA), author of Chasing Ghosts, President and Founder of Righteous, and Host of the Angry Americans, and The Dispatches podcasts, and a regular back-up host for Chris Cuomo’s SiriusXM radio show, and most recently as a Creative Consultant and guest for Vice TV’s While the Rest of Us Die, Rieckhoff is a nationally-recognized authority on leadership, team-building, social entrepreneurship, war, the modern military, politics, new media, pop culture, and veterans affairs.
+The Founder of Iraq and Afghanistan Veterans of America (IAVA), author of Chasing Ghosts, President and Founder of Righteous, and Host of Independent Americans, and The Dispatches podcasts, and a regular back-up host for Chris Cuomo’s SiriusXM radio show, and most recently as a Creative Consultant and guest for Vice TV’s While the Rest of Us Die, Rieckhoff is a nationally-recognized authority on leadership, team-building, social entrepreneurship, war, the modern military, politics, new media, pop culture, and veterans affairs.

 A gritty, funny, and engaging former high school football coach, Army Infantry Officer and 9/11 First Responder, Rieckhoff brings inspiration, hope, humor, and practical life-lessons from the battlefields of Iraq, the halls of Congress, the skirmishes of Twitter, and the airwaves of cable TV.

 He’s built a world-renowned social impact organization that was born in his tiny Lower East Side studio apartment with only his personal credit card and a MySpace page that has grown to over 400,000 members and landed his face on the cover of TIME Magazine, where IAVA was called “…the most important organization representing the new generation of veterans.”